sk6817/Computational-Physics-2019/Project/README.txt

 You can uncomment them to see if they work.

 The language used was Python 3.
 As for hardware, I used Spyder on an Imperial Computer (mostly).

+WARNING: The codes and the project report are mine.
+They are only for educational purposes.
+Please refer to them at your own risk.
+Irresponsibly copying the work can result in severe plagiarism allegations by your institution.
+I am not responsible for such action.